saf-dmitry/taskpaper-mode/README.md

 ## Tagging

-In addition to the hierarchical ways of organizing your actions, you can also assign any number of tags to each task, project, or note.
-Tags provide another way to organize (and later query for) items.
-You can add tags for start and due dates, priorities, people, locations, estimated effort, and more.
+In addition to the hierarchical ways of organizing your actions, tags provide another axis to categorize and assess items.
+You can assign any number of tags to each task, project, or note, adding information about due dates, priorities, people, locations, topics, estimated effort, and more.

 To create a tag type the `@` symbol preceded by a space and followed by a tag name with no spaces.
 Tag names may basically contain uppercase and lowercase letters, digits, hyphens, underscores, and dots.
 Tags can optionally have a value (or list of comma-separated values) in parentheses after the tag name: